Solomon's Love Song

 "He bringing forth food from the earth, wine that gladdens the heart of man" (Ps 104:14-15)

 But given the choice, I think most of us would rather be with a lover than with a bottle because lovers, on the whole, make us feel much, much better than booze.
+A lover can make people feel better about themselves too whereas a bottle often makes drinkers feel a certain amount of self-loathing.

 I cannot remember ever feeling like singing whenever I was drinking; but this one girl I was dating back in the day made me feel so good that I was constantly humming old love songs that I hadn't thought of in years.
 Pretty amazing.